ylam4/BIOS270-AU25/Data/Data.md

 ### 2. Query the Created Database

-Complete the `TODO` section in `query_bacteria_db.py`.
+Complete the `TODO` sections in `query_bacteria_db.py`.

-Record the runtime - if it takes too long, you may stop the session early.
+Record the runtime.
+You may stop the session early if it takes too long and record runtime of the first few iterations.

 Then, uncomment `db.index_record_ids()` and note how the runtime changes.
-What do you observe, and why do you think this happens?
+What did you notice, and why do you think this is the case?

 ---